Can Yaman

-Can Yaman (born 8 November 1989) is a Turkish actor.
+Can Yaman (/tr/; born 8 November 1989) is a Turkish-Albanian actor.

 He received a Golden Butterfly Award for Best Actor in a Romantic Comedy in 2018 for his role in Erkenci Kuş as well as Murex d'Or in 2019.
 In 2020, he received an international PRODU2020 nomination, and in 2021, a nomination for Best Actor in a Romantic Comedy at the Golden Butterfly Awards for his role in the series Bay Yanlış.
 Yaman has also starred in the TV shows Gönül İşleri, İnadına Aşk, Hangimiz Sevmedik, and Dolunay.
 He also won the 7th GQ Man of the Year Award 2019 and several international awards for his charitable initiatives.

 Early life

 Yaman was born on 8 November 1989 in Istanbul, Turkey.
-He is of Albanian origin on his father's side, his paternal grandfather grew up in Pristina and his paternal grandmother in Skopje.
+He is of Albanian origin on his father's side, his paternal grandfather having grown up in Pristina and his paternal grandmother in Skopje.
 He is the nephew of football coach Fuat Yaman.

 Yaman studied at Bilfen College for primary school, then studied at the Liceo Italiano di Istanbul, where he finished as a top student.
 Yaman is fluent in several languages: Turkish, Italian, English, German, and also speaks Spanish.
 In 2012, he graduated from the Law Department of Yeditepe University, and began working at PricewaterhouseCoopers, where he met his current law firm partners.
 By the time he was 24, Yaman was working in mergers and acquisitions and writing articles for the tax section of Dünya newspaper.
 As he was finding success in the corporate law sector, he was also realizing that corporate life was not for him.
 While on summer leave from work, Yaman travelled to Bodrum where he met his eventual and current acting managers, Cüneyt Sayıl and İlker Bilgi.

+In 2021, Yaman founded Can Yaman for Children ETS, an Italian non profit organization that supports healthcare and social initiatives for children and adolescents.
+In 2024 Yaman visited Serafico Institute in Assisi and donated medical equipment to support children and young people with disabilities.

+Yaman launched the unisex fragrance Can Yaman Mania in Italy in the year 2021.
+A portion of the fragrance's sales proceeds was allocated to Can Yaman for Children ETS.

+Yaman also wrote an autobiography, Sembra strano anche a me (It Seems Strange to Me Too), published in Italian by Mondadori Electa in November 2021.
+The book recounts his childhood, family, education, financial difficulties and life before achieving fame as an actor.